taylor-cox/chord-weaver/README.md

 ## Getting Started
 To run the project ensure you have docker and docker compose installed.

-Run with `docker compose up`.
+Start with the initialization script, `./initial_setup.sh`.

-I wrote this on Linux, don't know if `docker compose up` command works cross-platform.
+Then, run with `docker compose up`.

-After starting the database, follow the instructions in `database/web-scraper` to populate the database with chord progressions.
+On first run, the api takes forever to compile.
+Note this if you go to the website.
 <hr>

 ## Basic Project Structure